microsoft/Automation-Catalog-for-Power-Platform/README.md

 Create a user assigned manages identity in azure portal.
 Choose an existing resource group or create new one if needed. ([Create a user-assigned managed identity | Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity) )

-1. To aithenticate successfully to github, create federated credentials in the identity.
+1. To authenticate successfully to github, create federated credentials in the identity.
 Open the user assigned managed identity and open federated credentials.

 1. Fill in the following details